biot-med/gen2_adherence_plugin/README.md

 - `BIOT_SHOULD_VALIDATE_JWT` - This should be false if the service does not need to validate the JWT.

-- `LAST_SESSION_TIME_KEY` - The last session time attribute name as it appears in the patient template.
+- `LAST_SESSION_TIME_ATTRIBUTE` - The last session time attribute name as it appears in the patient template.

 - `ADHERENCE_SESSION_TEMPLATE_NAME` - The template name of the session that requires adherence.